al amor de la vida

 Quantum mechanics, entanglement; recent science; Albert Einstein, Edwin Schrödinger, Neils Bohr.

-The “births and deaths” of stars generate materials and habitable conditions for life; the study of seemingly distant, abiotic systems is also the study of life.
+The “births and deaths” of stars generate materials and habitable conditions for life; the study of seemingly abiotic, distant systems contributes the study of life.

 Cosmology, astrophysics, and big history; recent science; Carl Sagan, David Christian.